-Welcome from Dr. Richard Brown, Executive Vice Chancellor for Finance and Administration.
+Welcome from Tyler Forrest, Vice Chancellor for Finance and Administration

 To accomplish our strategic goals, we need your input and involvement.
 Department heads and division leaders have been instructed to offer opportunities for feedback from their staffs on budget priorities within their respective areas.
 As each core unit completes this process, major priorities and goals will be carried forward within each division for further discussion until all major division heads will eventually bring forward comprehensive budget proposals for their areas.

-To stimulate conversations in some specific areas, we invite you to read the budget planning documents linked below.
-Then give us your thoughts on the questions below – or suggest your own topic for consideration.
-Please know that your comments can be submitted confidentially unless you choose to include your name on the submission form below.
+To stimulate conversations in some specific areas, we invite you to read the budget planning documents.
+Then give us your thoughts.
+Please know that your comments can be submitted confidentially unless you choose to include your name on the submission form.